esr360/Kayzen.docs/README.md

 ##### Initialise third party libraries

-> This will download all of the required submodules into a new `assets/vendor` directory, allowing the Kayzen assets to access them to allow them to compile, and may take some time.
+> This may take some time...

 ```
 git submodule update --init --recursive